MetaMask/browser-passworder/README.md

 # Browser Passworder

-A simple module for encrypting & decrypting Javascript objects with a password in the browser.
+A simple module for encrypting & decrypting JavaScript objects with a password in the browser.

 Serializes the encrypted payload as a string of text for easy storage.